“We can’t make this up — but someone else did.”

 What do you get with patent protection?

-Generally, a patent holder will have the right to exclude others from making, using, selling, offering for sale, or importing into the United States a patent invention.
+Generally, a patent holder will have the right to exclude others from making, using, selling, offering for sale, or importing into the United States a device covered by the patent.
 This protection will generally last for about 20 years or so.
 Patent holders can also license their patent so others can use the invention without infringing on the patent.
 In a sense, having a patent is like having a monopoly over it, which is an extremely valuable asset.

 Your idea matters